ChenglongWang/GAME-Net/README.md

 2. You have no DFT calculations for a specific system and want to get a direct estimation from GNNs.
 In this case, you will play mainly with `interactive_graph_creator.py`, a Python script that will help you build the graph related to your specific case, automatically providing the ground state energy of the system and the adjusted adsorption energy.
 In order to get the final adsorption energy, just substract the energy of your metal slab.
 ## Training mode

 The DFT datasets and the models are stored in Zenodo (link).
+The DFT datasets are also uploaded on ioChem-BD (doi)

 # Authors

 Santiago Morandi, Ph.D.
 Student, Lopez group at ICIQ (Spain)
 Sergio Pablo Garcia Carrillo, Ph.D.
 Student at Lopez Group (ICIQ, Spain), now postdoc in the Aspuru-Guzik group (UoT, Canada)

+# Contributors

+Zarko Ivkovic, B.Sc.
+Student, DFT dataset creation and interface testing.